Phileosopher/commonplace/success-triggers.md

 - Clip a pants' hanger to the top of a laptop to easily transcribe a book.
 - When putting paper in a binder, tape over the holes to prevent them from breaking.

+Getting advice online:

+1. Post a question you can't find the answer to.
+2. Make a throwaway account and post a reply to that question with an obscenely incorrect answer.
+3. Wait for people to react to your second account by replying with the correct answer.

 Hammering:

 - Secure a magnet to the bottom of a hammer.